WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **If doctrine translates:**

 * Professional advice empowers parties to access transparency mechanisms
-* Users successfully navigate publication applications
+* Users successfully navigate publication applications following *Re B and G*'s presumption
 * External observers document functioning system

-**If doctrine fails:**
+**If doctrine fails through accommodation alone:**

-* Professional advice counsels against transparency attempts
+* Professional advice counsels workarounds rather than challenging barriers
-* Users encounter barriers at every stage
+* Users encounter delays and resource constraints but presumptions remain intact

+**If doctrine fails through inversion:**

+* Professional advice warns clients that stated presumptions operate in reverse
+* Users experience burden-shifting, heightened barriers, and practical vetoes
-* External observers document continued opacity despite reform rhetoric
+* External observers document gap between formal principles and operational reality

-**The synthesis question:** Does the "visible law" Layer 2 captured represent operational reality—or merely aspirational principles that discretionary practice prevents from functioning?
+**The synthesis question:** Does the "visible law" Layer 2 captured represent operational reality—or do both accommodation (working around problems) and inversion (actively reversing stated principles) prevent progressive doctrine from functioning?

-**Handoff complete.** Layer 2 established what judges say should happen when institutional design creates voids.
+**Handoff complete.** Layer 2 established what judges say should happen when institutional design creates voids, and documented how judicial discretion sometimes inverts these stated principles through burden-shifting, presumption-reversal, and heightened barriers.
 Layers 3-4 will document what actually happens when parties attempt to claim the rights and access the procedures judicial precedent nominally supports.
-Where all layers converge—on untimed approval delays, objection-as-veto practice, unreasoned refusals, resource asymmetry—the reality gap is proven not through single-source evidence but through multi-perspective triangulation.
+Where all layers converge—on untimed approval delays, objection-as-veto practice, unreasoned refusals, resource asymmetry, and burden-shifting that inverts transparency presumptions—the reality gap is proven not through single-source evidence but through multi-perspective triangulation.

 The transparency deficit is not merely formal (rules are unclear) or doctrinal (principles are absent).
-It is **operational**—the system cannot deliver what it formally promises and doctrinally supports because design voids, judicial discretion (exercised without signaling mechanisms to connect observation to institutional review), professional mediation, and resource asymmetries compound to create barriers that only the most resourced and persistent parties overcome.
+It is **operational**—the system cannot deliver what it formally promises and doctrinally supports because design voids, judicial discretion (exercised without signaling mechanisms to connect observation to institutional review, and sometimes operating to invert rather than implement stated principles), professional mediation, and resource asymmetries compound to create barriers that only the most resourced and persistent parties overcome.

+**Layer 2's core finding:** The accommodation dynamic encompasses both passive failure (judges work around problems without fixing them or signaling for systemic reform) and active inversion (judges reverse the system's intended operation through burden-shifting, presumption-reversal, and heightened barriers when parties seek transparency).
+Both forms ensure that progressive doctrine produces continued opacity despite reform announcements.
+Whether professional practice (Layer 3) challenges or reproduces this inversion, and whether user experience (Layer 4) confirms burden-shifting as systematic pattern rather than isolated incidents, will determine whether the reality gap reflects implementation failure or structural design incompatible with stated transparency goals.

 ---

 **END OF LAYER 2**
 **Section 7.2 Status:** Complete analysis of judicial gatekeeping across three axes (transcript as record, transcript as publication, consent architecture) and one supplementary dimension (design void filling).
 Findings synthesized showing how progressive doctrine accommodates rather than resolves structural dysfunction through the **accommodation dynamic**—where judges recognize problems without signaling to bodies positioned to implement systemic reforms.
 The **hollow infrastructure** finding establishes that policy announcements create illusions of reform while operational systems remain unchanged.
 Handoff prepared for Layers 3 (professional practice as system stabilizers), 4 (user experience), and 5 (external validation).